ExpressionEngine/ExpressionEngine-User-Guide/docs/development/v6-add-on-migration.md

 ### Displaying custom fields in entry manager

-ExpressionEngine 6 support displaying custom field data in Entry Manager table.
+ExpressionEngine 6 supports displaying custom field data in the Entry Manager table.
 Please see [Displaying field data in Entry Manager](development/fieldtypes.md#displaying-field-data-in-entry-manager) for more details.

-### Base classes for addon installing
+### Base classes for add-on installation

-We are still supporting the current way of installing addons, we’ve also made it easier.
-Please see [Add-on Installer](development/addon-installer.md) for more details.
+While the legacy methods for installing modules and extensions are still supported, we’ve also made it easier by using the new [Add-on Installer](development/addon-installer.md).

 ### Namespace change

-In v6, we got rid of `EllisLab` folder in files structure, so also the namespace have been updated.
+In v6, `EllisLab` has been removed from the file structure and namespace.

 It is recommended to use `ExpressionEngine` instead of `EllisLab\ExpressionEngine` in `use` and `namespace` definitions.

-However if you need your add-on to be compatible with older versions of EE, you may as well keep using `EllisLab\ExpressionEngine` namespace - the class names would still be loaded properly
+However, if you need your add-on to be compatible with older versions of EE, you may as well keep using `EllisLab\ExpressionEngine` namespace - the class names would still be loaded properly

-### HTML changes in Control Panel
+### HTML changes in the Control Panel

 The HTML layout for v6 has been changed, and some element selectors are now different.
 If you have custom CSS or Javascript and need to target v6 specifically, you can perform check of `data-ee-version` attribute on `<body>`.

 ### Add-on icons

-Add-ons can now have icons that are displayed on Add-ons page in control panel and also inside Fluid field (for fieldtypes).
+Add-ons can now have icons that are displayed on the Add-ons page in the Control Panel and also inside Fluid field (for fieldtypes).
 To add an icon, place `icon.svg` or `icon.png` file inside add-on's folder in `system/user/addons/<add-on-name>`

 ## What's been removed?